clamstew/ng-dynamic-title/README.md

 Directive Options:

-* `$state.current.data.ngDynamicTitle` - The page name, such as "Home", "Blog", "Contact Us", etc.  Can be used in controller/directives to change the page title on the fly.
+* ~~`$state.current.data.ngDynamicTitle` - The page name, such as "Home", "Blog", "Contact Us", etc.  Can be used in controller/directives to change the page title on the fly.~~ (Not yet working)
 * `root-title` - Usually the main name of the site or organization.
 * `sub-title` - This is typically some sort of tagline or description
 * `separator` - A separator between the page title and the site branding, typically ' - ' or ' | '